coloHsq/Netbox_Custom/rack_statistics/README.md

-This django app it's used to diaplay a view, containing some rack statstics, free units and number of available ports on structured cabling and pdus.
+This django app it's used to display a view, containing some rack statstics, free units and number of available ports on structured cabling and pdus.

 ![NetBox](screens/demo_page.PNG "Demo page")